EDUCBA Logo

 Stock Futures Trading (Short Risk Reversal)

-This strategy can be used in a bear market where there is uncertainty about volatility.
+This strategy can be used in a bear market with uncertainty about volatility.
 This position is generally coupled with another strategy.
-As can be seen above, the risk/reward ratio remains the same as Short Futures except for a flattened area signifying no gain or loss.
+As seen above, the risk/reward ratio remains the same as Short Futures except for a flattened area, signifying no gain or loss.

 Strategy #6: Long Call